yeungs2019/ProjectProposal/Project_Proposal.md

 # How will the project be completed?

 The project will be completed using the above languages mentioned.
-If a change is necessary, it will be carried over.
+The majority of the project will coded in C++ and using other extensions to execute the project.
+Testing will done throughout the coding process to ensure that every corner case is not missing.
 Deliverables may include designing the interface, proposing logic that is correct, etc.

 # Tentative Schedule